D3MON1X/NxLLArg.github.io/README.md

       "nick": "todo sobre ti es perfecto",
       "capsic": "you know passion is dangerous... right? ... you make passion safe.", "zankow": "you're greater than you know. greater than i see myself as... good luck, kid."
-      "styxsi": "You... i know what you are boun clover.", };
+      "styxsi": "You... i know what you are boun clover."
+    };

     function checkCode() {